 He came to Mona with his sister Sara to be reunited with Romie, but unfortunately they showed no recognition of each other and they could not recover their mother-child relationship.

 Nico came to MONA at 3 years old, so young but already with a long list of bad experiences behind him.
 He came with serious psychological problems that led to the self-harm of his left hand in order to attain the attention of his caregivers.
-This continued for two years and due to the irreparable damage, amputation of the little and ring finger of his left hand was therefore inevitable.
-In late 2005 it was discovered that Nico is the first nonhuman primate to suffer from Chiari Malformation, a condition classified as rare in humans.
-In early 2006 a team of neurosurgeons, Dr.Rimbau and Dr. De la Fuente, operated successfully on Nicos’ brain at the veterinary clinic Canis, and since then his condition has greatly improved.
-Once recovered from the operation, he stopped demanding the attention of humans.
-But he was not without problems, because although since his operation he has stopped self-harming, he has hydrosyringomyelia, the pathology of which causes a lack of pain sensation in the extremities.
-So after trying everything, including an autograft, in August 2008 we had no choice but to amputate the index and middle fingers which prompted his peculiar way of moving.
-Despite all this he can do pretty much everything you would expect from another chimpanzee of his age.
+This continued for two years and due to the irreparable damage, the amputation of the little and ring finger of his left hand was unavoidable.
+In late 2005, Nico became the first nonhuman primate to be diagnosed with

-Nico has become a teenager who enjoys displaying towards the males in our other group of chimpanzees, but overall you could say he has a gentle character, is never in a bad mood and usually avoids getting into trouble.
-He behaves well with, and is affectionate with everyone, chimpanzee or human.
+Nico is now in his late teens.
+Overall he has a gentle character, is never in a bad mood and usually avoids getting into trouble, even though he enjoys displaying towards the males in our other family group.
+He behaves well, and is affectionate with everyone, chimpanzee or human.

 He is prone to wounds from time to time, but is very cooperative with his caregivers during treatment and seems to enjoy it.